- 1 Can it be Taken on its Own?

-As an average cost, to buy HGH costs approximately $3-4 per IU, adding up to around $15-20 per day to use it.
+As an average cost, to buy it costs approximately $3-4 per IU, adding up to around $15-20 per day to use it.

-A good quality HGH is a 191 chain amino acid but there is a substandard 192 chain amino acid also available which won’t deliver the same results.
+A good quality Human Growth Hormone is a 191 chain amino acid but there is a substandard 192 chain amino acid also available which won’t deliver the same results.
 Very cheap HGH is likely to be the inferior form which won’t deliver the desired outcome.

-HGH is a banned substance for the majority of sports but unlike other performance enhancing drugs, it can be very difficult to detect in the body.
-The substance has a very short half life and when urine is tested, HGH often appears to be no different than naturally occurring amino acids.
+It is a banned substance for the majority of sports but unlike other performance-enhancing drugs, it can be very difficult to detect in the body.
+The substance has a very short half-life and when urine is tested, it often appears to be no different than naturally occurring amino acids.
 For this reason, it may go undetected in sports doping tests.

-HGH is used widely in sport even though its efficacy is not as well proven as anabolic steroids.
-Wrestling, swimming, mixed martial arts, soccer, track and field, baseball, strength sports, skiing, weight lifting and body building have all had athletes who have used HGH.
+This is used widely in sport even though its efficacy is not as well proven as anabolic steroids.
+Wrestling, swimming, mixed martial arts, soccer, track and field, baseball, strength sports, rugby, skiing, weight lifting and bodybuilding have all had athletes who have used HGH.

-The first professional athlete to be found guilty of using HGH occurred in 2009, and was a British rugby player called Terry Newton.
-Athletes had been suspected of using HGH for many years but because of its rapid excretion from the body, WADA had difficulties designing tests which would capture it in time.
+The first professional athlete to be found guilty of using HGH occurred in 2009 and was a British rugby player called Terry Newton.
+Athletes had been suspected of using this hormone for many years but because of its rapid excretion from the body, WADA had difficulties designing tests which would capture it in time.
 It remains one of the more difficult drugs to trace, presenting a challenge for the doping authorities.